THE SAVE RIVER

 From its source near Harare, it flows south east from the Zimbabwean highveld to merge with the Odzi River.
-From there it turns dramatically south and drops over the Chivirira Falls in frothy mayhem before meandering down the western side of Zimbabwe's Eastern Highlands where it is joined by the Lunde River where it crosses the vast wilds of Mozambique to flow into the Indian Ocean just north of Nova Mambone.
+From there it turns dramatically south and drops over the Chivirira Falls in frothy mayhem before meandering down the western side of Zimbabwe's Eastern Highlands.
+Joining the Lunde River it crosses the vast wilds of Mozambique to flow into the Indian Ocean just north of Nova Mambone.

-The Save river, is one our most favorite locations to fly as its ephemeral nature ensures that no one day is ever the same.
-The estuary stretches out into the deep blue of the Indian Ocean in opalescent bands of cobalt and cerulean that curl through the low tide sand shoals and form a perfect habitat for flocks of flamingos and other sea birds.
+The Save river, is one of my most favourite locations to fly as its ephemeral nature ensures that no one day is ever the same.
+The estuary stretches out into the Indian Ocean in opalescent bands of cobalt and cerulean that curl through the low tide sand shoals and form a perfect habitat for flocks of flamingos and other sea birds.